hlfshell/serial-synapse/README.md

 }, 1000);

 ```

+## A robot example
+I've coded up [a quick example](https://github.com/hlfshell/redbot-synapse-example) using a sub $100 robot from Sparkfun using both this and [here](https://github.com/hlfshell/serial-synapse-socket)

 # Socket Connection
 As a work in progress, I am also developing a socket wrapper which will immediately expose your synapse commands and update handlers to a socket connection.
 AKA 3 extra lines of code will bring your device online!
 It can be seen [here](https://github.com/hlfshell/serial-synapse-socket).
 Here is an example on how easy it is to expose a synapse object to the internet: